Gap and spin texture engineering of Dirac topological states at the Cr-Bi$_2$Se$_3$ interface: Magnetic ground state

 To model the magnetic ground state of Cr layers we consider different configurations having parallel and antiparallel collinear Cr magnetizations both between planes and within a plane.
 We employed an in--plane unit cell with 2 atoms per plane.
 We find a ferrimagnetic ground state with ferromagnetic Cr planes coupled antiferromagnetically for all the studied Cr film thicknesses.

 Due to the C$_{3}$ symmetry of both Cr and \bise\ layers, the 3$d$ Cr and 4$p$ Se orbitals hybridize, as can be clearly appreciated in the spin--resolved total DOS for three Cr layers adhered to \bise\ shown in Fig.~\ref{dos}.
 The hybridization drives the Cr states close to the Fermi level, confined in an energy region $\approx$ 1.5~eV below~E$_F$.
 In addition, a large energy splitting of about 4~eV between the spin--majority and the spin--minority states is obtained, and the majority Cr states are fully occupied while the minority--spin channel is almost unoccupied.
 Therefore, the magnetic moments (MMs) of the Cr layers are close to the Hund rule value for isolated Cr atoms.
 The calculated MMs, shown in Table~\ref{MMtable}, are remarkably large at the surface plane ($\geq$ 4 $\mu_B$/atom) for all the systems, while they decrease for the subsurface Cr layers.
 For 1 and 2~ML Cr films there is an appreciable induced MM on the Se and Bi topmost planes of 0.2~$\mu_B$, aligned opposite to the Cr MM at the interface, while the induced MMs in the \bise\ for the 3 ML Cr film is almost negligible in correspondence with the different chemical interaction at the interface.
+Note the larger MMs of the 3 ML Cr \textit{fcc} structure due to larger interlayer distances.

 Since the spin--orbit coupling is included in the calculations we can determine the direction of the Cr MM relative to the crystal lattice.
 The preferential orientation of the Cr magnetization vector was obtained by comparing the total energies of in--plane ($\mathcal{M}_x$, $\mathcal{M}_y$) and out--of--plane ($\mathcal{M}_z$) orientations of the total magnetization $\bb{\mathcal{M}}$ (the $z$ axis is defined normal to the surface).
-It is noteworthy to point out that in the ground state within the planes the Cr atoms are always coupled ferromagnetically, thus the Cr MMs are aligned within each layer--see Fig.~\ref{geom}(a)--.
+It is noteworthy to point out that in the ground state within the planes the Cr atoms are always coupled ferromagnetically, thus the Cr MMs are aligned within each layer--see Fig.~\ref{geom} (a)--.

 The easy magnetization axis for the 1 ML Cr--\bise\ system lies perpendicular to the surface (out--of--plane), while as the thickness of the Cr film increases a double spin reorientation transition takes place and the magnetization direction changes to in--plane for 2 ML and again to out--of--plane for the 3 ML Cr film.
 A similar spin reorientation transition has been reported in ultrathin Co films grown on hexagonal Ru (0001)~\cite{CoRu}.
 The magnetic anisotropy for the 1 and 2~ML Cr--\bise\ systems is unusually large, of $\approx$~25~meV and 35~meV respectively, while for the 3~ML Cr--\bise\ system we obtain a smaller value of 5~meV.